SeamusMullan/portfolio/README.md

 # Seamus Mullan - Portfolio Website

-A modern, responsive portfolio website built with Vue, TypeScript, and Vite.
+A simple portfolio site made with Vuejs and shadcn.

+All projects are populated using a json file on my webserver.
+That file is automatically generated using information from my GitHub account so expect some small inconsistencies / errors.

 **Live Site:** [portfolio.direktdsp.com](https://portfolio.direktdsp.com)

-## Features

-- Built with Vue 3 + TypeScript + Vite
-- Modern UI made using shadcn
-- Dynamic project loading from json

 ## Development